nickchomey/ddev-wordpress/README.md

 This ddev add-on both simplifies getting started with a WordPress project in DDEV, as well as adds some crucial functionality that addresses fundamental shortcomings with WordPress in a development environment - namely with regards to accessing it via a non-production URL.

 ## Challenges of running WordPress in DDEV
-### Different Database credentials
+### Different Database and other configurations
-WordPress sets its database credentials in the wp-config.php file, rather than through any sort of environment variables.
-So, when we copy a wordpress installation from production to development, we need to change these credentials
+WordPress sets its database, redis and other configurations in the `wp-config.php` file, rather than through any sort of environment variables.
+So, when we copy a wordpress installation from production to development, we need to change these credentials and other site-wide settings.

-An eventual goal (see [issue #1](https://github.com/nickchomey/ddev-wordpress/issues/1)) will be to load everything through environment variables and .env files, but for now we simply prepend the database constant definitions with `defined('CONSTANT') ||` so that the credentials can be pre-emptively loaded from a new `wp-config-development.php` file.
+An eventual goal (see [issue #1](https://github.com/nickchomey/ddev-wordpress/issues/1)) will be to load everything through environment variables and .env files, but for now we simply create a wrapper `wp-config.php` file that then loads a `wp-config-{environment_type}.php`, depending on which environment (production, staging, development, local) you're in.
 This is used, rather than the existing `wp-config-ddev.php` file because `development` is one of the natively supported wordpress [environment types](https://make.wordpress.org/core/2020/08/27/wordpress-environment-types/).
-Also, it is just generally best to distance ourselves from DDEV's default WordPress configurations.
+Also, DDEV's default WordPress configurations just generally create excessive friction.

 ### Absolute URL usage
 Wordpress does not have any support for using relative paths.
 Instead, everything is done with absolute urls - be it internal a href links to other pages, or the urls for loading static assets.

-Moreover, it hardcodes the site url in the wp_options table in the database, which can also be configured in wp-config.php.
+Moreover, it hardcodes the site url in the `wp_options` table in the database, which can also be configured in `wp-config.php`.

 There have been various attempts over the decades to implement relative paths.
 1. Using a slew of ever-changing and always-insufficient wordpress hooks (e.g. [This plugin](https://wordpress.org/plugins/root-relative-urls/))